Keeping Your Feet Warm In Winter

 Use overshoes

-To continue the ‘layering up’ theme an extra layer outside your shoe to keep out wind and wet will help massively.
-Cycling shoes tend to be well ventilated for obvious reasons, and while this is good in the summer, all those holes can be a bit draughty in the winter.
-A set of good quality neoprene overshoes won’t cost the earth and there are generally three styles available – toe covers for just the front of the foot that generally just keep a little wind out.
+To continue the ‘layering up’ theme an extra layer outside your shoe to keep out the elements will help massively.
+Cycling shoes tend to be well ventilated for obvious reasons.
+While this is good in the summer, all those holes get draughty in the winter.
+A set of good quality neoprene overshoes won’t cost the earth and there are generally three styles available.
+Toe covers for just the front of the foot that generally just keep a little wind out.
 Full shoe covers that cover the shoes and stop just below the ankle, or boot style that cover the shoe and up to the ankle, these are by far the most versatile of the covers and accordingly the most popular.

 Keep them loose

-As mentioned above, blood flow is important to keeping your feet warm so it makes no sense to have your sock / shoe / overshoe combination so tight that they cut off the supply of blood.
-You don’t want them so loose that your feet slip out of the shoes, but a little bit of ‘give’ will keep warm blood flowing around your feet and allow for the inevitable expansion of your feet that will take place during a ride.
+As mentioned above, blood flow is important to keeping your feet warm.
+Consequently, it makes no sense to have your sock / shoe / overshoe combination so tight that they cut off the supply of blood.
+You don’t want them so loose that your feet slip out of the shoes or let water in.
+However, a little bit of ‘give’ will keep warm blood flowing around your feet.
+It will also allow for the inevitable expansion of your feet that will take place during a ride.

 Eat and drink

-Keeping properly fed and hydrated in the cold weather will help to keep the blood flowing properly – when it’s cold there’s less of a tendency to want to drink, but getting de-hydrated will cause your blood to thicken with inevitable circulation problems.
-Not fuelling properly will also cause the body to keep the blood in the core rather than pumping it out to extremities.
+Keeping properly fed and hydrated in the cold weather will help to keep the blood flowing properly.
+When it’s cold, there’s less of a tendency to want to drink, but getting de-hydrated can cause blood to thicken.
+This will lead to the inevitable circulation problems.
+Not fuelling properly will also cause the body to keep the blood in the core rather than pumping it out to the extremities.

 Keep them dry

-Keeping your feet dry will help to keep them warm as well, and your feet more than any other part of your body are exposed to the wet and muck thrown up from the road in the dead of winter.
+Keeping your feet dry will help to keep them warm as well.
+Your feet, more than any other part of your body are exposed to the wet and muck thrown up from the road in winter.
 Fit your bike with mudguards to keep your own spray down to a minimum.
-Also if using overshoes make sure the top is tight enough to stop water from running in to the shoe from your leg wear.
+Also, if using overshoes make sure the top is tight enough to stop water from running into the shoe.

 Move them around

-Another simple one – moving your feet around while riding is a little more difficult that your hands, but keeping your feet moving will increase the flow of that lovely warm blood – consider when freewheeling downhill taking a foot off the pedal and ‘rolling’ at the ankle just to stimulate the flow of blood.
+Another simple one – moving your feet around while riding is a little more difficult that your hands, but keeping your feet moving will increase the flow of that lovely warm blood.
+Consider when freewheeling downhill taking a foot off the pedal and ‘rolling’ the ankle to stimulate the flow of blood.

 Toe Warmers

-Small chemical toe warmers are cheap and easy to obtain – if you have the room in your shoes they will sit under your toes and bring a modicum of relief however they generally only last a couple of hours so you may need to carry spare if you’re on a long ride.
+Small chemical toe warmers are cheap and easy to obtain.
+If you have the room in your shoes they will sit under your toes and bring a modicum of relief.
+However, they only last a couple of hours so you may need spares if you’re on a long ride.